Lead Writer: XenoVX#6150

 - Loses some effectiveness against enemies that can’t be frozen

-- Buffing Hu Tao’s charge attacks with Shenhe’s hold E A4 buff means you can’t buff the elemental burst damage for Xingqiu or the Cryo flex unit or Hu Tao’s elemental burst
+- Buffing Hu Tao’s Charged Attacks with Shenhe’s hold E A4 buff means you can’t buff the Elemental Burst damage for Xingqiu or the Cryo flex unit or Hu Tao’s Elemental Burst

 - Doesn’t significantly change the experience of playing Hu Tao Melt teams or fit into her highest damage ceiling teams (which are mainly VV Vape teams)